Categories

 3. Why are these tests so "abnormal"?

-IV.
-Practical Guide: How to make the test kit perform beyond its normal level?
+4. Practical Guide: How to make the test kit perform beyond its normal level?

-Disassembling the "Ammunition Depot": Large package reagents should be dispensed into small tubes (e.g. 50 μL/tube) to avoid repeated freezing and thawing of the main bottle and reduce enzyme activity loss.
+Dismantling the "Ammunition Depot": Large-packaged reagents should be dispensed into small tubes (e.g., 50 μL/tube) to avoid repeated freezing and thawing of the main bottle and reduce enzyme activity loss.

-Temperature defense: After taking out the -20℃ reagent, quickly divide it into packages and store it at 4℃ for a short period of time (≤72h) after thawing.
+Temperature defense: After taking out the -20℃ reagent, quickly divide it into smaller packages and store it at 4℃ for a short period of time (≤72h) after thawing.
 Repeated freezing and thawing for more than 3 times is strictly prohibited!

-5. Future trends: What will a smarter test kit look like?
+5. Future Trends: What will a smarter test kit look like?

 In conclusion: